klacol/clage_homeserver/README.md

-# clage-homeserver-api (WIP)
+# clage_homeserver (WIP)
-Python API for accessing the Clage Waterheater via the local https-Endpoint of the clage Homeserver
+Python client for accessing the Clage Waterheater via the local https-Rest-API-Endpoint of the clage Homeserver

 Tested with the "[Clage DSX Touch](https://www.clage.de/de/produkte/e-komfortdurchlauferhitzer/DSX-Touch)" with an integrated Homeserver.